A Master Planned Community in Durango, Colorado

 Acres

-A self-contained community where you can live, work, dine, exercise, and raise a family — all within walking distance.
+A community designed so you can live, work, dine, exercise, and raise a family within walking distance.

-Three Springs is Southwest Colorado's first Traditional Neighborhood Development, a 681-acre master-planned community situated along Highway 160 just minutes east of historic downtown Durango.
-Developed by GF Properties Group — a subsidiary of the Southern Ute Indian Tribe Growth Fund, which holds the highest credit rating in the state according to the developer — Three Springs was designed from the ground up with sustainability, walkability, and community at its core.
+Three Springs is Southwest Colorado's first Traditional Neighborhood Development, a 681 acre master planned community situated along US Highway 160 east of historic downtown Durango.
+Developed by GF Properties Group, a subsidiary of the Southern Ute Indian Tribe Growth Fund, Three Springs was designed from the ground up with sustainability, walkability, and community at its core.

-The neighborhood is anchored by Mercy Regional Medical Center (CommonSpirit Health), and surrounded by a rapidly growing business district along Mercado Street that includes medical offices, financial services, restaurants like Homeslice Pizza and Taco Boy, a general store, fitness studios, and professional offices — including R1 Colorado Realty.
+The neighborhood is anchored by Mercy Regional Medical Center (CommonSpirit Health) and surrounded by a growing business district along Mercado Street that includes medical offices, financial services, restaurants such as Homeslice Pizza and Taco Boy, a general store, fitness studios, and professional offices, including R1 Colorado Realty.
 A Durango Police substation is already operational, and a fire station is planned.

-Nearly half of Three Springs' acreage is dedicated to open space, parks, wetlands, and trails.
+According to the developer, nearly half of Three Springs' acreage is dedicated to open space, parks, wetlands, and trails.
 The internal trail network connects to Durango's Telegraph Trail system for mountain biking and hiking, and the SMART 160 Trail will eventually link Three Springs directly to the Animas River Trail and downtown Durango.
-Twelve pocket parks, a 75-acre city community park in development, and a central plaza with a performance stage round out the recreation options.
+Twelve pocket parks, a 75 acre city community park in development, and a central plaza with a performance stage round out the recreation options.

-Homes at Three Springs consume 33% less energy than typical code-built homes, and nearly 80% of construction waste is diverted from landfills.
-The master plan calls for over 2,000 residential units and more than 300,000 square feet of commercial and retail space at full buildout — much of which is still to come in Phase 2 and beyond.
-Three Springs is not slowing down — it's evolving into its own small town within a small town.
+Per the developer's sustainability program, homes at Three Springs are built to use 33% less energy than typical code built homes, and nearly 80% of construction waste is diverted from landfills.
+The master plan calls for more than 2,000 residential units and more than 300,000 square feet of commercial and retail space at full buildout, much of which is still to come in Phase 2 and beyond.

 New Elementary School

-Breaking ground summer 2026, opening fall 2028.
-Purpose-built within the neighborhood for Three Springs families.
+Planned to break ground in summer 2026 and open in fall 2028, built within the neighborhood for Three Springs families.

 Mercy Hospital Campus